unixorn/awesome-zsh-plugins/README.md

 - [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/crystal-lang/crystal).
 - [cvideo](https://github.com/aubreypwd/zsh-plugin-cvideo) - Quickly compress video with `ffmpeg`.
 - [cycle-fav-dirs](https://github.com/cibinmathew/cycle-fav-dirs) - A plugin to cycle through your favourite directories.
+- [cycle-jobs](https://github.com/aemonge/zsh-cycle-jobs) - The ZSH Cycle Jobs Plugin is a simple yet powerful tool that enhances your terminal workflow by allowing you to cycle through background jobs using a single keyboard shortcut.
+This plugin is particularly useful for developers and system administrators who frequently work with multiple background processes.
 - [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
 - [ddev](https://github.com/voronkovich/ddev.plugin.zsh) - A ZSH plugin for the [ddev](https://github.com/drud/ddev) tool for setting up PHP development environments.
 - [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for [zinit](https://github.com/zdharma-continuum/zinit) commands in `.zshrc`.
 It allows you to perform the following actions on `.zshrc` from the command-line - enable and disable plugins add or remove snippets.